Nishant891/LiveScript/README.md

 ### Backend

-12. run
+11. Start by executing these commands

 ```
 cd server
 ```

-13. and then run

 ```
 npm install
 ```

-14. now run

 ```
 npm start
 ```

-15. Copy and paste your localhost url in REACT_APP_BACKEND_URL
+12. Copy and paste your localhost url in REACT_APP_BACKEND_URL

 ## FEATURES